 New EIUI Book about the Science-Policy Interface Now Available!

 The EIUI research team is very pleased to announce that Science, Information, and Policy Interface for Effective Coastal and Ocean Management is now available from CRC Press (a division of Taylor & Francis).
-For more information, please see our recent post.
+For more information, please see an overview of the book and a report of the book launch.